 Ostomy Supplies: Ostomy supplies for the removal of bodily secretions or waste through an artificial opening.
-Quantities that are greater than CMS guidelines may require Prior Authorization by us.
+Quantities greater than CMS guidelines may require Prior Authorization by us.

-Durable Medical Equipment: Durable Medical Equipment is equipment which can withstand repeated use, is primarily and customarily used to serve a medical purpose, is useful only in the presence of an illness or injury and used in the Member's home.
-Durable Medical Equipment includes: standard hospital beds, standard non-motorized wheelchairs, wheelchair cushion, standard walkers, crutches, canes, glucose monitors, external insulin pumps, oxygen, and oxygen equipment.
-All Durable Medical Equipment must receive prior authorization.
+Durable Medical Equipment: Durable medical equipment is equipment which can withstand repeated use, is primarily and customarily used to serve a medical purpose, is useful only in the presence of an illness or injury and used in the member's home.
+Durable medical equipment includes: standard hospital beds, standard non-motorized wheelchairs, wheelchair cushion, standard walkers, crutches, canes, glucose monitors, external insulin pumps, oxygen, and oxygen equipment.
+All durable medical equipment must receive prior authorization.
 We will determine if equipment is made available on a rental or purchase basis.
 At our option, we may authorize the purchase of the equipment in lieu of its rental if the rental price is projected to exceed the equipment purchase price, but only from a provider we authorize before the purchase.
+If the equipment is purchased, the member may be required to return the equipment to us when it is no longer in use.